jxxcarlson/elm-stat/README.md

 ![Image](./image/dataviewer-sealevel.png)

-The `elm-stat` package provides tools for statistics and visualiztion of n-column data files.
-Some features of the package are  exposed in the [Demo App](https://jxxcarlson.github.io/app/dataviewer.html),  he code for which is in `./examples` of this repo.
+The `elm-stat` package provides tools for statistics and visualization of n-column data files.
+Some features of the package are  exposed in the [Demo App](https://jxxcarlson.github.io/app/dataviewer.html),  the code for which is in `./examples` of this repo.
+The package is intended to be a long-term research and development effort which will gradually add features over time.
+I'd be very interested in finding collaborators with some background in mathematics and/or statistics.
+The API has been evolving rapidly and will probably continue to do so for a while as I gain experience with it.

 **Images.** The first image above displays an analysis of time series data from a csv file (temperature anomaly data versus time).
 The second displays time series data from a 100K space delimited file (sealevel rise data from NASA).